 Like many manufacturers, Zopo also uses a custom UI, the Zopo Z-UI based on Android 5.1 Lollipop.
 Here you should not be scared.
 The Z-UI is very strongly based on the Android stick.
 Only the icons have been adjusted slightly, additional third-party apps have been installed and the settings menu offers a few additional functions.

 Otherwise you get here really a (almost) Stock Android.
 The third-party apps are not unknown.
 Here we would have social media apps like Facebook, WhatsApp, Twitter and Skype, but also system tools like a cleaner app or the custom launcher APUS.
 The third-party apps can all be easily uninstalled via the app menu.

-In the system settings you can adjust the gesture control in addition to the conventional settings.
-For example, if you move your hand over the smartphone, you can scroll through the app selection in the best Star Wars manner.
-Or you can wake it up by double-tapping the display.
-For example, if I paint a "C" on the off-screen display, the smartphone recognizes it and launches the camera app.
-You get a really nice bauble here.
+In the system settings you can set the gesture control in addition to the conventional settings.
+If you move your hand over your smartphone, for example, you can scroll through the app selection in the best Star Wars style.
+Or you can wake up by double tapping the display.
+For example, if I paint a "C" on the switched-off display, the smartphone recognizes this and starts the camera app.
+You get a really nice gimmick here.

 Also, a so-called HotKnot function is firmly anchored in the Z-UI, which allows a mobile data exchange by touching two devices.